How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 While the Middle East has proved to be advantageous in building consultation and sales talent for the team, finding tech talent has been a hurdle.
 The team has thus expanded to India and Belarus, Europe.
 Apart from the Middle East, the team also has a hub in India.

 Wissam Hachen, Founder and Managing Director, The Talent Talk, who has also been a mentor and advisor for the likes of Etihad Airways and the Abu Dhabi School of Government, explains, “It becomes critical to understand what each individual can offer to an organisation based on their background and profile.
-The right fit to the organisation and role is important to get the best output, and The Talent Enterprise does just that.”
+The right fit to the organisation and role is important to get the best output, and Mercer Talent Enterprise does just that.”

 The journey so far